chochain/eJsv32/README.md

 My goal is to make the learning journey of building eJ32 as an example of designing and implementing an FPGA CPU regardless whether Java will be the prevailing ISA or not.

 ### Status
 Currently, though eJ32 has been successfully simulated with Dr. Ting's test cases but yet synthesized on the targeted ICE40.
 It will take sometime to realize for lack of hardware design knowledge on my part.
-For example, how to place & route or even how to use EBR....
-If interested in a fully functional Forth CPU, *J1a*, is a great one.
+If interested in a fully functional Forth CPU, *J1a* is a great one.
 Check [here](https://www.excamera.com/sphinx/article-j1a-swapforth.html).
 Anyway, for a kick, here're what I've done for eJ32 so far.

 ### Adaptations of eJsv32k
 * keep Dr. Ting's original code in ~/orig/eJsv32k
 * keep Dr. Ting's documentation in ~/docs
 * create ~/source/eJ32.sv as the main core
 * update mult/divide/shifter/ushifter modules using simple *, /, <<
-* externalize ram_memory.v module, use spram.sv and eJ32_if.sv for Lattice iCE40 FPGA
+* externalize ram_memory.v module, use spram.sv and eJ32_if.sv for Lattice iCE40UP FPGA
 * create a dictionary ROM from eJsv32.hex, 8K bytes, sourcing from original ej32i.mif (see source/README for details)
 * add ~/test/dict_setup.sv, use $fload to install memory map (i.e. eJsv32.hex)
 * add top module ~/test/outer_tb.sv to drive memory block, dict_setup, and inner interpreter eJ32
 * add eJ32.vh, use enum for opcodes replacing list of parameters
-* refactored eJ32.sv
+* refactor eJ32.sv
   + use common tasks and macros to reduce verbosity
   + removed phaseload, aselload which are always 1'b1
   + add many $display for tracing (and my own understanding)
 * fix divider, add one extra cycle for TOS update before next instruction
+* use iCE40 EBR (embedded block memory) for 64-deep data and return stacks (was 32-deep)

 ### Modulization (and bump version to v2)
   > ![eJ32 architecture](https://chochain.github.io/eJsv32/docs/eJ32_v2_blocks.png)